Driving from Florence to Rome: what to see on a road trip

 Orvieto

 Orvieto is one of my favorite villages, a medieval town perched on a rocky spur, with an Etruscan past that can be discovered underground.
-There are many churches rich in art, especially the Duomo with the Corporale and San Brizio chapels.
+The Duomo of Orvieto is one of the most beautiful gothic churches in Italy: don’t miss the chance to see to the Corporale and San Brizio chapels.
 The Torre del Moro tower is the perfect place from which to enjoy the panoramic view.
 Don’t forget to visit the famous and suggestive St. Patrick’s Well!

 • Check Altarocca Wine Resort in Orvieto for a great agriturismo with vineyards and wine tasting experiences.